GeekHomeInside/build-harness-readme-example/README.md

 ## References

 For additional context, refer to some of these links.

-- [Wikipedia - Test Harness](https://en.wikipedia.org/wiki/Test_harness) - The `build-harness` is similar in concept to a "Test Harness"
+- [Portfolio GeekHomeInside](https://portfolio.geekhomeinside.com/) - demo for references section

 ## Help